-I have been thinking about my first Thanksgiving that I hosted, way back 1996.
+I've been thinking about my first Thanksgiving that I hosted, way back 1996.
 Don and I were newly-wedded-love-birds and I was working on the set of the movie Contact.
-What was I thinking I was working 6, 14 hour days a week?
-But I did it, I pulled it off, I stressed over that meal for weeks, every detail carefully planned out.
+What was I thinking?
+I was working six 14-hour days per week.
+But I did it.
+I pulled it off.
+I stressed over that meal for weeks, every detail carefully planned out.

 Boy, how things have changed.
-I may still work 14 hour days, but extensively planning a meal is long gone.
-Heck, I didn't even have a turkey or my fix-ins until late Wednesday.
-Despite my, "I've got no turkey" mantra, the lack of turkey really didn't bother me that much, I have a very picky family, so, as long as I stick to the status quo I'm okay.
+I may still work 14-hour days, but extensively planning a meal is long gone.
+Heck, I didn't even buy a turkey or my fix-ins until late Wednesday.
+Despite my "I've got no turkey" mantra, the lack of a turkey really didn't bother me that much.
+I have a very picky family, so as long as I stick to the status quo, I'm okay.
 The hard part was finding time to get to the grocery.

 But what I do love to fret over is the Thanksgiving Table.
 I love a good tablescape!
 What was I thinking?
-I had nothing for this years table prepped.
-Well, nothing except a mind full of ideas and thankfully a studio full of fabric.
+I had nothing for this year's table pre-prepped.
+Well, nothing except a mind full of ideas, and thankfully a studio full of fabric.

-You may remember that I had wanted to make myself a new oilcloth tablecloth for the occasion but time and materials got away from me.
-After making more than a dozen tablecloths for the Modern June holiday orders, I just didn't have it in me to make one for myself.
-So, Wednesday evening I got started on something for our holiday, the rules were simple...
+You may remember that I'd wanted to make myself a new oilcloth tablecloth for the occasion, but time and materials got away from me.
+After making more than a dozen tablecloths for Modern June holiday orders, I just didn't have it in me to make one for myself.
+So, Wednesday evening I finally got started on something for our holiday.
+The rules were simple...
 NO SHOPPING and NO SEWING!

-My inspiration was a page from the November issue of Country Living, instead of craft paper I went with Chalk Cloth.
-The minute I saw the photo I was reminded of an idea I had been meaning to do for over a year.
+My inspiration was a page from the November issue of Country Living, but instead of craft paper I went with Chalk Cloth.
+The minute I saw the photo in the article, I was reminded of an idea I had been meaning to do for over a year.
 It was such an easy-peasy project, I really did love making it!
-And it only took me 30 minute to complete.
+And, it only took me 30 minute to complete.
 Sweet, right?
 Check out the step-by-step instructions at my Oilcloth Addict Blog.

-I have to say that the causal Thanksgiving Setting befuddled my In-Laws at first, I really wanted to make the point that this was a n0-stress holiday and we were all going to let go of the silly stuffiness that comes with the holidays.
-Once everyone knew the what the "black stuff" on the table wasn't a tablecloth pad that I had forgotten to top off with a crisp white linen, they all came around and we all spent over an hour scribbling away.
-Now, that's a Thanksgiving we will never forget and that's it's all about, isn't it... making happy memories.
+I have to say that the causal Thanksgiving Setting befuddled my In-Laws at first.
+I really wanted to make the point that this was a no-stress holiday, and we were all going to let go of the silly stuffiness that comes with this time of year.
+Once everyone knew that the "black stuff" on the table wasn't a tablecloth pad that I had forgotten to top off with a crisp white linen, they all came 'round, and we all spent over an hour scribbling away.
+Now, that's a Thanksgiving we will never forget, and that is what it is all about, isn't it?
+Making happy memories!